-It can enhance employees skill sets
+It can enhance employees’ skill sets

 It is cost-effective when compared to alternatives

-When compared to other training methods, on the job training is often more cost-effective.
+Compared to other training methods, on the job training is often more cost-effective.
 This is because there is no need to pay for external trainers or expensive courses, which is often the case with off the job training.